 Augmented Reality at Home

-Augmented Reality has sounded for long like a crazy, futuristic concept, but the technology has been around for many years.
 AR is all about overlaying computer-generated images on top of one’s view of reality, therefore creating a complex view that augments the real world.
 AR applications run the range from interactive map overlays and virtual showrooms to enormous multiplayer battles.
-More and more ARKit apps are coming out on Apple’s iOS, and since Google has eliminated Project Tango, ARCore is now the future on Android.
+More and more ARKit apps are coming out on Apple’s iOS, and since Google has eliminated Project Tango , ARCore is now the future on Android.

 The available collection of Augmented Reality applications is huge and diverse.
-Here are some top picks for the best AR shopping apps currently available for you to enjoy home, whether you’re searching for iOS or Android apps.
+Here are some top picks for the best AR shopping apps currently available for you to enjoy at home, whether you’re searching for iOS or Androidapps .

-At the start of the year, German automaker Audi thought of an app that can enable AR concept to turn passive TV advertisements into an active experience.
+At the start of the year, German automaker Audi thought of an app that could enable AR concept to turn passive TV advertisements into an active experience.
 Prompted by the commercial, the app lets users enjoy viewing one of four Quattro models from the seats of their homes.
 This actually turns any space into a virtual showroom.
-Customers could also build their own mini test tracks, gamifying the experience.
+Customers could also build their own mini test tracks , gamifying the experience.
 The car stays in the room after the commercial has ended, widening engagement.
-The application was designed in partnership with Norwegian imaginative agency POL Oslo.
+The application was designed in partnership with Norwegian imaginative agency POL Oslo .

-In 2014, L’Oréal Paris released their Makeup Genius application, bringing personalization to cosmetics by applying virtual makeup to costumers’ faces.
+In 2014, L’Oréal Paris released their Makeup Genius application, bringing personalization to cosmetics by applying virtual makeup to costumers’ faces .
 The costumer can view exactly how a specific shade of eyeshadow or mascara looks without going to a store and using a physical tester, or purchasing makeup that they later realize it doesn’t quite suit their skin tone.
-Other cosmetics brands like Benefit have been fast to follow their lead.
+Other cosmetics brands like Benefit have been quick to follow their lead.

 One more car manufacturer to take advantage of AR is BMW.
-The company showcased their brand new X2 model while using Snapchat‘s Augmented Trial Lens.
-Snap chatters opened their camera and an augmented version of the car emerged on their smartphone screens, with the real world environment as a background.
+The company showcased their brand new X2 model while using Snapchat ‘s Augmented Trial Lens.
+Snap chatters opened their camera and an augmented version of the car appeared on their smartphone screens , with the real world environment as a background.
 The car’s color could be changed, and could be seen from several angles.
 Consumers could even apply a special filter which changed their faces ‘Galvanic Gold’, an exclusive finish developed for the X2.
 By using Snapchat, BMW hopes to entice a younger crowd and give playfulness to their products.

 Houzz is an online architecture and design website that shows renovation and redecoration products.
 In 2017, Houzz launched an AR app called ‘View in My Room 3D’, that does precisely what you would expect with products from the site.
 Customers can choose an item and virtually drop it into any room in their house to view how it looks.
 They could then zoom in on that item, move it around, and add other items all around it.
 Every product seen in this way is automatically added to a shopping list with an instant purchase option.
 The company alleges that consumers who use the tool are 11 times more likely to buy than those who don’t.

-There are several other Augmented Reality Apps that are used home for the purpose of entertainment , education and even business.
-Here is a list of some amazing free AR apps that you can enjoy home:
+There are several other Augmented Reality Apps that are used home for the purpose of entertainment, education and even business.
+Here is a list of some amazing free AR apps that you can enjoy at home:

 - Pokémon Go